agzg/bundles/README.md

 ```

 ## Execution
-🔪🩸💀

-No, not that kind of execution!
-This section covers how you go about compiling and running a Bundles script.

 Go to the root directory and run, `go run main.go filename.txt` replacing "filename.txt" with the path to the file where you have written your Bundles script.

 Assuming you followed [the syntax section](#syntax) properly, you should see an executable file in the current directory.
 It's name will be the same as that of the script file supplied, in my case "filename.exe".